Fun things to do in Japan: my 15 favourite activities

 Tatto friendly onsen Ryokan Tokyo in Yugawara - fun things to do in Japan

-If I had to keep only one thing to do in Japan, it would be soaking in a natural hot spring outside while having a snowflake falling on top of my nose!
+If I had to keep only one thing to do in Japan, it would be soaking in a natural hot spring (“onsen”) outside while a snowflake falls on my nose!
 While I had this experience after visiting the snow monkeys in Nagano Prefecture, my best onsen experiences were in Yugawara, Kanagawa Prefecture, and in Ito, Shizuoka Prefecture, as I was scuba diving in the Izu Peninsula.

 They are usually fully equipped facilities with lockers and all the soap, shampoo, conditioner and hairdryer you may need.
-I enjoyed so much taking my shower and resting in the hot spring bath after that I would use it each morning and each evening whenever I stayed in a ryokan (traditional Japanese inn) which are usually built around one.
+I enjoyed taking my shower and resting in the hot spring bath so much that I would use it each morning and each evening whenever I stayed in a ryokan (traditional Japanese inn), which are usually built around one.
 We’re never too clean, right?

-The water can be hot, from 38°C to 42°C, so depending on people, it can be more or less challenging to get in or stay long.
-As the water from the spring is continuously flowing in the hot spring bath, no chlorine is used at all, leaving the skin incredibly soft.
-Each volcanic hot spring has different minerals concentrations and hence different healing properties.
+The water can be hot, ranging from 38°C to 42°C, so it can be more or less challenging to get in or stay in for long.
+As the water from the spring continuously flows into the hot spring bath, no chlorine is used, leaving the skin incredibly soft.
+Each volcanic hot spring has different mineral concentrations and hence different healing properties.
 This is such a good excuse to try as many as possible, right?

 6 – Eat delicious sushi without breaking the bank at a kaiten sushi restaurant